mkalten/TUIO11_PureData/README.txt

 built under Windows, Mac OS X as well as all Linux or Unix flavors.
 In order to compile the external for your platform, type "make" followed by "pd_linux", "pd_darwin" or "pd_nt" depending on your platform.
-For convenience the Windows and Mac OS X binaries are included.

 License:
 --------